lilab-bcb/cirrocumulus/docs/tutorial.rst

 Overview
 ^^^^^^^^^

-Cirrocumulus is deployed on Google App Engine at https://cirrocumulus.appspot.com.
-Its interface is as the following:
+The Cirrocumulus interface is as follows:

 .. image:: images/tutorial-07.png

 The left panel specifies the embedding and attributes of cells to visualize, as well as marker configurations.
 All the plots are shown in the main window on its right-hand side, while the top panel is mainly to set the current user and dataset.

-Assuming you already registered on `Terra <https://app.terra.bio>`_, and have access to your dataset, starting from the next section, you'll learn how to use Cirrocumulus for data visualization.

 Open Dataset
 ^^^^^^^^^^^^^^

-First, sign in to your Terra account by clicking the ``SIGN IN`` button on the right-top corner:
+First, sign in to your Google account by clicking the ``SIGN IN`` button on the right-top corner:

 .. image:: images/tutorial-01.png
   :scale: 50%